hrksingh/jokes-api/README.md

-A demo app to see how short I can create api and hit another external api using Python(Fastapi) and Java(Springboot)
+A demo app to see how short I can create api and hit another external api using:
+- Python(Fastapi)
+- Java(Springboot)
+- Node
+- Go